upper/upper.io/upper-docusaurus/docs/postgresql/index.md

 The `postgresql` adapter for [PostgreSQL][2] wraps the `github.com/lib/pq` driver written by [Blake Mizerany][1].

-## Basic use
+> Here you'll learn about the particularities of the [PostgreSQL][2] adapter.
+> Before starting to read this detailed information, it is advisable that you

-This page showcases the particularities of the [PostgreSQL][2] adapter, if you're new to upper-db, you should take a look at the [getting started][3] page first.
+> take a look at the [getting started](https://upper.io/db.v3/getting-started)

-After you're done with the introduction, reading through the [examples][4] is highly recommended.
+> page so you become acquainted with the basics of upper-db and you can grasp
+> concepts better.

 ## Installation